Please note: This listing is for information purposes only and does not imply an endorsement or recommendation.

 Poly Prep Country Day School offers the Performing Arts Camp at Poly Prep Country Day School's Dyker Heights Campus.
 It is a summer program for students interested in singing, dancing, acting, and playing musical instruments.

 School of Cinema and Performing Arts is a film program where teens write, direct and edit their on films.
 Time is divided between classes and hands-on filmmaking.
 Participants will also hear from visiting professionals in the field.
-These programs take place in Brooklyn, at Polytechnic University.
+These programs take place in Brooklyn, at NYU Tandon School of Engineering.

 School of Visual Arts pre-college program offers courses in photography, computer art, design, and other arts for high school juniors and seniors.
 Classes are limited to 20; college credits are available.